cpba/flatpak-manifests/doc-drafts/faq.md

 It's not a good idea to use them directly.

 However, the Sdk extensions include a couple of shell scripts, `install.sh` and `enable.sh` that you can run during build and will copy all the necessary binaries over from the extension to your app bundle.

+##Is there a way to change CFLAGS for only a specific arch?

+build-options: arch: i368: cflags: ''